mpkerr/pysudoku/README.md

 Game Generator
 --------------

-In games.py are a number of utility methods to generate board and games, including methods to generate random games at given difficulty levels.
+In games.py are a number of utility methods to generate boards and games, including methods to generate random games at given difficulty levels.
 Difficulty rating is an inexact measure but roughly speaking games of difficulty less than 8 are relatively easy, between 8 and 15 are medium,